-These situations don’t happen often but can put a pause on your LeanFIRE plans.
+These situations don’t happen often but can pause your LeanFIRE plans.

 LeanFIRE may work better for single people or couples with no kids.

-According to Spendmenot, on average, an American parent spends $233,610 to raise a child until 17.
+According to Spendmenot, an American parent spends $233,610 to raise a child until 17.

-I think we in the FIRE community can do better than this but still, raising kids can be expensive.
+We in the FIRE community can do better than this, but raising kids can still be expensive.

-It’s also harder for some to live frugally with kids.
+It’s also more challenging for some to live frugally with kids.
 It’s easy to get caught up in giving your kids “the best.”

 However, if you’re single or without a plan for kids, LeanFIRE can be a surefire way to achieve financial independence.

 Fat FIRE is when you retire early with a higher standard of living.
 A general definition is: having enough money to spend at least $100,000/year in retirement.